AM5800/self_drifing_car/behavioral_cloning/Readme.md

 Another technique is image normalization (R/255-0.5; G/255-0.5; B/255-0.5).
 In theory it should speed up model convergence because model has to spend less effort adapting for constantly changing distribution in the input data.
 In practice I haven't noticed any speed up in covergence.

+# Training
+I have tried lots of models with different parameters.
+But they have a lot in common:
+- Models use Convolutional layers with relu activation
+- Last layer contains single "node" - steering angle
+- Mean square error is used as validation loss funciton

+To minimize MSE I use Adam optimizer.
+And to find best network architecture and parameters I use grid search.
+In particular, with grid search I am optimizing:
+- Network architecture
+- Dropout value
+- Use of Batch Normalization
+- Image preprocessing technique